Senior Environmental Engineer

 I enjoy ERG’s collaborative work environment and helping to develop solutions to complex environmental problems.
 I find my work very fulfilling, both professionally and personally.

 Much of Cortney’s work has focused on agriculture and its impacts to the environment, which reflects her background growing up on a dairy farm in a rural community.
 Cortney has a B.S. in environmental resource management from Penn State and an M.S. in environmental engineering from Virginia Tech.
-In her free time, she enjoys traveling and spending time outdoors hiking and biking.
+In her free time, she enjoys traveling and spending time outdoors hiking and exploring.